AdaCore/gnatstudio/docs/users_guide/mdi.rst

 ===============

-Wherever a window is displayed, you can close it by clicking the small :guilabel:`X` icon in its tab or selecting the window by clicking anywhere in its title bar and selecting the :menuselection:`Window --> Close` menu.
+Wherever a window is displayed, you can close it by clicking the small :guilabel:`X` icon in its tab or selecting the window by clicking on its tab and selecting the :menuselection:`Window --> Close` menu.

-.. index:: preferences; windows --> show title bars

-If you have chosen to display window title bars, you can also click the :guilabel:`X` button in the title bar or double-click the icon to the left of the title bar, if present.

 When you close a window, the focus is set to the window in the same notebook that previously had the focus.
 If you open an editor as a result